cognitivetech/Anti-Racist-Curriculum/README.md

-# Black Lives Matter - Aspiring Allies - Anti-Racist Curriculum
+# Black Lives Matter - Allies Anti-Racist Curriculum

 Exploring the problem of whiteness and helping white people understand the history and present impact of systemic racism.